Our Family Tree

 In 1986, Moy Tung opened the Richmond, Virginia branch of the Moy Yat Ving Tsun Kung Fu Family Association.
 Today, Grandmaster Moy Tung oversees the training of hundreds of students, grandstudents, and great-grandstudents throughout the country.

-Sigung MOY YAT Tung
+SiTIgung MOY YAT Tung

 Dr. Rob "Moy Yat Tung" Squatrito was first introduced to Ving Tsun in the 1980's while attending medical school in Richmond, VA.
 At that tiime, he had been teaching Karate and one of his students told him about a local martial artist, Grandmaster Moy Tung.
-Sigung Moy Yat Tung decided to meet with him and after experiencing the effectiveness of Ving Tsun, began training that day and encouraged his Karate students to follow suit.
-Sigung Moy Yat Tung eventually became a member of Grandmaster Moy Yat's GSS (Grand Special Student) Association.
+Sitigung Moy Yat Tung decided to meet with him and after experiencing the effectiveness of Ving Tsun, began training that day and encouraged his Karate students to follow suit.
+Sitigung Moy Yat Tung eventually became a member of Grandmaster Moy Yat's GSS (Grand Special Student) Association.

-In 1992, Sigung Moy Yat Tung moved to Iowa City to pursue a fellowship in Oncology.
+In 1992, Sitigung Moy Yat Tung moved to Iowa City to pursue a fellowship in Oncology.
 During his time there, he began teaching Ving Tsun and opened his first school in 1993, the Moy Yat Ving Tsun Kung Fu Academy.
-In 1995, Sigung Moy Yat Tung moved to Burlington, VT for his medical residency.
+In 1995, Sitigung Moy Yat Tung moved to Burlington, VT for his medical residency.
 He continued his passion of teaching Ving Tsun there and trained a small group of students.
 He still maintained and managed to oversee training in Iowa City while in Vermont.

-Sifu Brad Schonhorst
+Sigung Brad Schonhorst

-Sifu Liz Schonhorst
+Sigungmo Liz Schonhorst

-Sifu Liz is an advocate for spreading the art of Ving Tsun to anyone who is willing to learn.
+Sigungmo Liz is an advocate for spreading the art of Ving Tsun to anyone who is willing to learn.
 As a woman who has trained and taught Ving Tsun for nearly two decades, she firmly believes anyone can benefit from training Ving Tsun and that it's uniquely suited for women.
 Unlike most martial arts, Ving Tsun was created by a woman and takes into account a woman's body.
 Ving Tsun stresses efficiency and even smaller people can be very successful in self defense with Ving Tsun training.
-Sifu Liz recommends that women train with men as both can learn and mutually benefit from each other.
+Si Ligungmo Liz recommends that women train with men as both can learn and mutually benefit from each other.
 Additionally, this creates a more realistic training experience for women as it's more likely that a woman will need to defend herself against a man rather than another woman.